podondra/gym-rl/surveys/gym-algorithms-survey.md

-Title: Survey of Algorithm for OpenAI gym Problems
+# Survey of Algorithm for OpenAI gym Problems
-Date: 2018-02-07
-Category: reinforcement learning
-Tags: reinforcement learning, gym

 In this survey I list and give brief summary of algorithm applicable to [OpenAI gym][gym] environments.